-Mid-term grades for Fall 2017 available in GoldLink for Undergraduate Students – Monday, October 9th
+Mid-term grades for Spring 2018 available in GoldLink for Undergraduate Students on February 27, 2018.

 Mid-term grades are a quick way to confirm how you’re doing in your courses and gives you an opportunity to seek resources and improve your final grade.